Behavioral health

 Depression

 Learn about the causes and symptoms of depression like sadness and feelings of helplessness.
-This topic covers related illnesses like bipolar disorder and SAD, as well as looks at treatment options, like medication, counseling, and lifestyle choices.
-It also talks about suicidal thoughts and when to call a doctor.
+This topic covers related illnesses like bipolar disorder, as well as treatment options, like medication, counseling, and lifestyle choices.
+It also talks about suicidal thoughts and how to find the right care.

 Bipolar disorder